textileio/powergate/cmd/migrtest/README.md

 This setup is useful to double-check that running using `go-ds-mongo` client works correctly.
 This may be slower since it's targeting a remote datastore, but as close as simulating the real migration as possible.

+Recall that you should delete the remote databases if not needed anymore.
+They're all under the same database `tmp_pow_migrtest`, so you can simply delete that database for cleaning all runs.

 ### Target a remote `go-datastore` and skip the migration
 This setup might be useful to just have a local copy of the remote `go-datastore`.
 ```bash